 I have an ongoing health condition, can I still wingwalk?

 You will be asked to sign a health declaration form on the day of the wingwalk.
 If you suffer from any of the following conditions you will be unable to fly: Epilepsy, fits, severe head injury, recurrent blackouts, fainting fits or giddiness, disease of the brain or nervous system, high blood pressure, heart or lung disease, recurrent weakness or dislocation of any limb, diabetes, mental illness, drug or alcohol addiction.

 Do you have a café at the airfield?

 We do not have a café or shop at the airfield, however we do have hot and cold beverages available.
 Guests are welcome to bring their own food and non-alcoholic beverages.

 When can I wingwalk?

-We fly from April through to October on selected weekdays planned around the team airshow schedule.
-Normally we have 2 days a week you can choose from.
-Please note that school holidays and Fridays are our most popular times – please don’t leave it too late to book to avoid disappointment.
+We fly from April through to October on selected days planned around the team airshow schedule.
+Please note that school holidays, Fridays and Saturdays are our most popular times – please don’t leave it too late to book to avoid disappointment.